xeniatay/wkrpt400-wanderable-documentation/README.md

 [ReadySelector](https://github.com/Verba/jquery-readyselector) is a jQuery plugin that provides a nice syntax to write page-specific script.
 This idea was taken from [*Unholy Rails*](http://railsapps.github.io/rails-javascript-include-external.html).

-Scoping JS is important when working with concatenated code, because any broken syntax can disable the whole manifest file.
+Scoping JS is important when working with concatenated code.
+Unscoped code with a single syntax error has the potential to break the whole manifest file.

 **How do I scope my javascript?**

-- Add a unique class name to a container element that will be used to scope the script
+1. Add a unique class name to a container element that will be used to scope the script

-ReadySelector will check for this element on the page, and only execute the scoped scripts if this element exists and is loaded.
-Here is an example:
+2. Use ReadySelector to check for this element and wrap it in a `ready()` function

+Example ReadySelector syntax:

-    $('.wrapper-container-for-form').ready(function() {
+    $('.wrapper-form-container').ready(function() {
         // Event handlers and element-specific
         // code goes here
     });

+ReadySelector will check whether `.wrapper-form-container` exists, and will only execute the scoped scripts if this element is done loading.

 ### Creating a new Wanderable page